nifichina/nifi-docs-vuepress/docs/jolt/joltdoc.md

 Here is a Jolt guide in PDF:<a href="../jolt/JOLTIntroduction.pdf" download="JOLTIntroduction.pdf">Jolt介绍</a>

-Google document PPT address online：<a href="https://docs.google.com/presentation/d/1sAiuiFC4Lzz4-064sg1p8EQt2ev0o442MfEbvrpD1ls/edit?usp=sharing">https://docs.google.com/presentation/d/1sAiuiFC4Lzz4-064sg1p8EQt2ev0o442MfEbvrpD1ls/edit?usp=sharing</a>
+Google document PPT address online：[https://docs.google.com/presentation/d/1sAiuiFC4Lzz4-064sg1p8EQt2ev0o442MfEbvrpD1ls/edit?usp=sharing](https://docs.google.com/presentation/d/1sAiuiFC4Lzz4-064sg1p8EQt2ev0o442MfEbvrpD1ls/edit?usp=sharing)
 ## shift

 Shiftr is a kind of JOLT transform that specifies where "data" from the input JSON should be placed in the output JSON, aka how the input JSON/data should be shifted around to make the output JSON/data.